Dance-Along Nutcracker takes a spooky turn!

 What is Dance-Along Nutcracker?

 Each year, the San Francisco Lesbian/Gay Freedom Band blends Tchaikovsky’s classic The Nutcracker ballet with an entertaining theme.
 The result is a fun-filled original musical production brimming with wit, artistry and ingenuity.
 The talented cast sings and dances their way through a parody version of the Nutcracker but also encourages the audience to actively participate.
-When the “Dance Along!” sign flashes, the audience is invited to tug on their tutus and sashay along with the cast.
+When the “Dance Along!” sign flashes, the audience is invited to put on their tutus and sashay along with the cast.
 Even audience members who don’t want to dance have a blast!

 Inspired foolishness, tomfoolery on a grand and witty scale!